binaryage/firelogger.py/README.markdown

 ``git submodule add git://github.com/darwin/firepython.git relative/path/to/firepython``

-Note: you may want to replace last parameter with relative path in your repo.
+Note: replace last parameter with relative path in your repo.

-If firepython directory is not on your import paths, you need to add ``firepython`` folder into your ``sys.path``.
+In case firepython directory is not on your import paths, you need to add ``relative/path/to`` folder into your ``sys.path``.

 ## Usage